Anas Zniti: Maghreb fez

 Zniti started his professional career playing for Fez.
 He spent a total of 8 seasons playing for Maghreb Fez.
-He is considered one of the best goalkeepers at the national level at the present time.
 He achieved the Throne Cup title in 2011 in addition to the 2011 African Confederation Cup in the same year in a final match against Tunisian Sfaxien, in which he started and saved two penalty kicks and managed to score the last kick that gifted the title to Al-fas.
 He also led the club to achieving the 2012 African Super Cup, eventually His contract ended with Maghreb Fez in June 2013.

 FAR Rabat

 After the end of his contract with Maghreb Fez, he received two offers from two European teams, but the understanding between them and his manager did not happen, and therefore there was no need to discuss the offers, which he received, especially since he had the desire to take a new experience in his football path.
 He then signed with Royal Army team.
 He spent a total of 3 seasons with the team but having no success with them achieving absolutely nothing.